secretstartups/handbook/content/handbook/security/threat-management/security-research/_index.md

 Security division, based on the risks and priorities of the business.
 The list is meant to be stable, but not static.

-- `Security Focus::Cloud and Infrastruture Security` - Related to the secure configuration and use of company production and non-production cloud and infrastructure environments.
+- `Security Focus::Cloud and Infrastructure Security` - Related to the secure configuration and use of company production and non-production cloud and infrastructure environments.
-- `Security Focus::Data Security Governance` - Related to the controls, processes, and policies concerning protection of the data trusted to the company.
+- `Security Focus::Data Security Governance` - Related to the controls, processes, and policies concerning the protection of the data trusted to the company.
 - `Security Focus::Identity and Access Management` - Related to authentication and authorization to business services and data.